-Because thin veneer is light weight, mechanical fastening and brick ledges are no longer required.
+By contrast, thin veneer is a fraction of the weight and eliminates the need for mechanical fastening and brick ledges.
 When you combine the savings in time and cost, and consider that there is no benefit to using thicker material with today’s building methods, then you can see why thin veneer has quickly become the go-to choice among stone enthusiasts for facade work.

-Where you’re renovating a new home or building a brand new commercial building, when it comes to using natural stone veneer on your facade, there are a few considerations you’ll need to make:
+Where you’re renovating a new home or building a brand new commercial building, when it comes to implementing stone facades, there are a few considerations you’ll need to make:

 1. Always use a licensed professional.
 Unlike interior accents, exterior walls are exposed to elements, so a licensed veneer installer will ensure your walls are properly prepped to receive the cladding to ensure there are no issues down the road.